I grew up in an Italian family, where bespoke handcrafted dresses were always made for me. I did then and still now support all things Made In Italy.

 The work and detail to getting to look this great and most of all a very unique bag.

 South Sea Pearl

 I am a lover of pearls and in Bali, I found this gold and silver handcrafted ring.
-Once again, the buying experience was exciting, because the designer themselves showcase high quality craftsmanship.
-In talking to them, I could feel their passion for art, creativity and not just selling for the sake of money.
+Once again, the buying experience was exciting, because the designer themselves showcase high-quality craftsmanship.
+In talking to them, I could feel their passion for art, creativity, and not just selling for the sake of money.